HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 discuss the problem of sexually transmitted diseases in Tarrant County,

 that in 1986, 358 cases of infectious syphilis were reported.
-The City
+The City of Fort ii

 positive for the AIDS virus here in the City.
-Since 1982, Fort Worth/Tarrant
+Since 1982, Fort Worth/Tarrant p1n

-County have recorded 82 cases of AIDS.
+Countv have recorded 82 cases of AIDS.
+9RTH, TEX.

-they may have to help alleviate this problem and bring them back to Council.
+thev may have to help alleviate this problem and bring them back to Council.

-10 .
-Ambulance Contract Modifications -Robert Terrell, Assistant City Manager.
+10. Ambulance Contract Modifications - Robert Terrell, Assistant City Manager.

 contract.
 Mr. Terrell told Council that although the system is adhering to the